Zechdrink/Sprint-Challenge--Testing/README.md

 Demonstrate your understanding of this week's concepts by answering the following free-form questions.
 Edit this document to include your answers after each question.
 Make sure to leave a blank line above and below your answer so it is clear and easy to read by your project manager.

 1. In Jest, what are the differences between `describe()` and `it()` globals, and what are good uses for them?

+It() which is synonymous with is where you perform your unique tests whereas describe() can be used to contain and group your tests.
+For example, if i created a function that i wanted multiple tests for, i would put all of my it()'s inside of one describe for that function.

-1. What is the point of `Test Driven Development`?
+2. What is the point of `Test Driven Development`?
 What do you think about this approach?

+Test driven development is when you write tests before you write your code.
+According to technologyconversations.com the process is broken down into steps:
+1. Add a test
+2. Run all tests and see if the new one fails
+3. Write some code
+4. Run tests
+5. Refactor code
+6. Repeat.

+I personally would never choose to use the TDD method.
+It seems more complex than it is worth.

-1. Mention three types of automated tests.
+3. Mention three types of automated tests.
+API automation, GUI automation and Unit testing.

 ## Project Set Up